Drunk Driving Consequences for a Current Job

 Work that involves driving could be in jeopardy when someone has been convicted of a DUI.
 For instance, commercial truck drivers are disqualified from driving for a year with a first conviction and for three years if transporting hazardous materials.
 A second or subsequent conviction results in a lifetime disqualification.
 But there are other types of jobs where a DUI can affect employment besides drivers, such as teachers or healthcare workers.

-If the DUI leads to imprisonment, it could be up to six months for a first conviction and nine months with a second.
+According to our Fort Lauderdale DUI lawyer, if the DUI leads to imprisonment, it could be up to six months for a first conviction and nine months with a second.
 This in itself could result in the person being fired.
 But another issue could be the loss of a driver’s license or the individual’s car being impounded.
 This could affect one’s ability to get to and from work.

-Future employment could be impacted because a DUI conviction, even if it’s a misdemeanor, will go into the person’s criminal and driving record.
+Future employment could be impacted because a DUI conviction, even if it’s a misdemeanor, it will go into the person’s criminal and driving record.
 Keep in mind that criminal records are public.
 And although there may be the possibility of having it sealed or expunged (erased), not everyone will qualify.